TabularEditor/tabulareditor.github.io/_posts/2019-07-03-TabularEditorTricks2.md

    foreach(var table in Model.Tables)
    {
+       if(table is CalculatedTable || table is CalculationGroupTable) continue;
        table.Partitions.ConvertToLegacy(legacy);
        // foreach(var partition in table.Partitions) partition.Query = "SELECT * FROM " + table.Name;
    }
    ```
 3. Before running the script, adjust the name of the data source in line 1, if you provided a different name for the new legacy data source.
-4. (Optional) If the names of the imported tables in your model correspond to the names of tables or views in your data source, you can uncomment line 6 to automatically set the query of each partition to a basic `SELECT * FROM <table/view name>`-query.
+4. (Optional) If the names of the imported tables in your model correspond to the names of tables or views in your data source, you can uncomment line 7 to automatically set the query of each partition to a basic `SELECT * FROM <table/view name>`-query.
 5. Run the script
 6. Go through each partition in your model to verify that the partition is of the correct type (Legacy), and that the partition is using the proper data source.
 If you skipped step 4, also make sure to enter the proper SQL query on each partition:
    ![image](https://user-images.githubusercontent.com/8976200/60573023-175ab380-9d77-11e9-88bc-1665a686d734.png)